 RULE 31.
-Appointment of committees. - The President Pro Tempore of the Senate shall have the exclusive right and authority to appoint the membership of all committees, regular and select, and to appoint committee chairs and vice-chairs and to establish select committees,

-Page 8 DRSR45010-MM-9a but this does not exclude the right of the Senate by resolution to establish select committees.
-Upon the recommendation of the Committee on Rules and Operations of the Senate, the Senate may alter the name, number, and composition of the standing committees by a majority vote of the Senators present and voting.
+Appointment of committees. - The President Pro Tempore of the Senate shall have the exclusive right and authority to appoint the membership of all committees, including regular and select, and to appoint committee chairs and vice-chairs and to establish select committees, but this does not exclude the right of the Senate by resolution to establish select committees.
+Upon the recommendation of the Committee on Rules and Operations of the Senate, the Senate may alter the name, number, and composition of the standing committees by a three-fifths vote of the membership of the Senate present and voting.